 A closely related but distinct act, the term ‘battery’ has been defined by the California Penal Code section 242 as any kind of act where physical force or violence has been used to injure another person against their will.
 The problem is that this law does not mention the extent of an injury — even the slightest touch of someone against their will is subject to being called battery.

 Misdemeanor & Felony Classifications for Assault & Battery

 There are different charges for each crime, which have to do with the level of intensity, the amount of injury suffered, or even the age or physical capacity of the plaintiff.

-- Being fined up to $1000, as well as facing incarceration in jail for up to 6 months if you have committed a simple assault crime, counted as a misdemeanor
+- Fines of up to $1000, as well as facing incarceration for up to 6 months if you have committed a simple assault crime, charged as a misdemeanor.

 - Increased sentence times if there are any aggravating factors involved in the assault, such as cases of child abuse or certain types of domestic violence

-- Being fined up to $2000, in addition to facing incarceration in jail for up to 6 months if you have committed a simple battery crime, counted as a misdemeanor
+- Fines of up to $2000, in addition to facing incarceration for up to 6 months if you have committed a simple battery crime, charged as a misdemeanor

 - Increased sentence times, ranging from 2 to 4 years, will be the result of more serious batteries or felony charges

 Why You Need an Experienced Criminal Defense Lawyer

 It is a terrible thing to have a conviction of an assault or a battery charge on your record.
 Not only will you have to face extensive fines and harsh sentences of incarceration, but the permanent mark on your record will affect your reputation, your ability to get a job or apply for housing, and even custody of your children.
 Particularly if the assault or battery charge involves apparent child abuse or domestic violence, you could face traumatic damages for the rest of your life.
 This is why it is critical to have an experienced Victorville assault and battery lawyer whom you can trust to fight for you.